 - The fluff.
 Keep it to professional writing samples.
 You don’t need to go into detail about your hobbies or interests – that can be saved for the interview.

 - Posts that aren’t mobile-friendly.
-Make sure the posts you’re linking to render cleanly on mobile devices.
+Make sure the posts to which you’re linking render cleanly on mobile devices.
 They shouldn’t be cut off or distorted.

 - Broken links.
 Make sure every post you’re linking to works as expected.

 - Fonts that are an unprofessional size or style.
 Lose the Comic Sans if you want to come across as professional.
 Make sure the font size is legible and any color choices make it easy to read.
 (This is also part of ensuring your site is accessible to all readers.)

 - Typos and grammatical mistakes.
 Obviously.